Chart Color Schemes

 The labour market performance in Claremont lags significantly behind most other regions nationally

-Claremont, Tasmania, has a skilled workforce with prominent essential services sectors.
-Its unemployment rate as of June 2025 is 6.0%.
+Claremont has a skilled workforce with significant representation in essential services sectors.
+Its unemployment rate is 5.8%.
+Over the past year, employment stability has been relatively consistent.

 Frequently Asked Questions - Employment